27 Highly Readable Books to Jumpstart Your Reading Habit

 Contemporary Fiction typed on a typewriter.
 This genre is a great choice for new readers.

-These modern fiction books are accessible, thought-provoking, and unputdownable, so you’ll be able to get lost in them for hours at a time.
+These modern fiction books are accessible, thought-provoking, and unputdownable, so new adult readers will be able to get lost in them for hours at a time.

 The Art of Racing in the Rain